 To calculate the commercial cost per square foot in the Western parts of the United States, the construction data sourced from the cities of San Francisco, Los Angeles, San Diego, Sacramento, Las Vegas, Seattle, Portland, and Honolulu were used for arriving at the average cost per square foot.

 For a single-story office building, the averages stand at $378 and $313 per square foot for high and low-quality constructions and the same per square foot cost for mid-rise commercial buildings standard $607 and $481.
 But if it is a high-rise building, then the cost rises to $730 for a high-end construction and $557 per square foot for a low-end construction.

-For the construction of a 3-star hotel as a commercial project, $545 and $402 are the averages per square foot cost in case of a high and low range construction.
+For the construction of a 3-star hotel as a commercial project, $545 and $402 are the average per square foot costs in case of high and low-range construction.
 At the same time, when the commercial construction is done for a 5-star hotel, the averages are $849 and $577.

 If the commercial project is for the construction of a school building, the cost per square foot of construction is $341, while a high-end construction for the same purpose stands at $417.

 The Cost Per Square Foot For Commercial Projects In US Midwest